eeditiones/jinks/profiles/metadata-editor/docs/README.md

 # Feature for editing metadata

-The feature allows for editing the contents of a teiHeader element as its separate page, or in the jinntap editor.
+The feature allows for editing the contents of the `teiHeader` element as a separate page, or within the the jinntap editor.

 ## Stand-alone

 The editor is available as a stand-alone version.
-It has its own page that can be opened by clicking the `Edit metadata` buttom in the browse collection page.
+It has its own page that can be opened by clicking the `Edit metadata` button in the browse collection page.
 This is intended for big forms where there are many separate fields that require visual space.

 ## In jinn-tap